Syncaris pacifica: Habitat and behavior

 Breeding occurs once per annum during the autumn.
 Adults attain sexual maturity by the end of their second summer.
-A female can be expected to generate approximately 50 to 120 eggs per breeding season, which remain attached to the mother for the entire winter.
+A female can be expected to generate approximately 50 to 120 eggs per breeding season, which remain attached to the mother for the entire winter (most common in December and January).
 Studies on other family members suggest a lifespan for this species of several years.